Safety

 Trail signage

-Signage is used to highlight dangers (including concealed cliffs), cautions (including where conditions are marginal or trails merge), and areas to keep out of as they are either closed, hazardous, or outside of the ski area boundary.
-Our safety services teams assess the slopes and adjust signgage every morning and on a regular basis throughout the day.
-Make sure to follow the latest in signage advice and request.
+Signage is used to help you have a great day by highlighting dangers (such as concealed cliffs), cautions (such as marginal conditions or merging trails), and areas to avoid because they are either closed or hazardous.
+Our safety services teams assess the slopes and adjust signage every morning and regularly throughout the day.
+Make sure to follow all signage advice.

 Avalanche safety